 Markdown

 Markdown is a simple way to format text.
-Here I documented some good points I found in the Google Markdown style guide.
+Here I documented some best practices I found in the Google Markdown style guide.

 Syntax